 Have you ever tried QAYG with decorative or utility stitches?
 Let me know in the Comments below how your block/project turned out.

 If you’d like to get your own Violet Craft seam roller, click here.

 P.S.
-Are you serious about improving your quilting?
-Do you want to connect with other committed quilters in a supportive, safe environment?
+Do you strive to improve your quilting skills?
+Do you want to have fun doing it?
+Do you want to meet other quilters in a supportive, safe environment?
 If you answered “yes” to these questions, you need to join The Quilter’s Way.
 The Quilter’s Way is the only quilting membership site that includes both training and an active, supportive online community.
+It’s not your grandmother’s quilting circle!
 Don’t wait another day!
 Join now.

 P.P.S.
 Did you know that you can sign up to receive emails full of FREE quilting goodness?
 Click here to receive FREE content directly in your email inbox every few weeks from Chatterbox Quilts.
 I know you'll be glad you did!